Urobobros/SimpleWhpDemo/readme.md

 These messages help track the BIOS start-up sequence similarly to PCem.

+### Disassembling the AMI BIOS
+If you have the AMI BIOS image available, run `python3 scripts/disasm_ami.py ami_8088_bios_31jan89.bin 40` to dump the first 40 lines of disassembly using `ndisasm`.
+This helps confirm the reset vector at `0xFFFF0` and inspect early I/O operations.

 ### Hello CGA demo
 To showcase the BIOS video interrupt, build the example that prints `Hello from CGA`:
 ```bat